Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Introduction

 In \cite{BM}, the authors introduced the generalized intersection matrix (GIM) of N-fold affinization.
-The GIM algebra is defined by Serre-like generators subject to the relations defined by the GIM matrix in a way similar to the Cartan matrix but allowing positive off-diagonal entries (c.f. \cite{Sl,Sk}).
+The GIM algebra is defined by Chevalley generators subject to Serre-like relations defined by the GIM matrix, which is similar to the Cartan matrix but with (possible) positive off-diagonal entries (c.f. \cite{Sl,Sk}).
 The N-toroidal Lie algebras were then proved to be quotient algebras of the GIM algebra of N-fold affinization (c.f.
 Proposition 4.15 in \cite{BM}).
-On the other hand, except for 2-fold affinization situations \cite{T1, T2, LT} and a general notion of quantum GIM algebras \cite{K}, much is needed for the complete relation between the quantum GIM algebras and possible quantum N-toroidal algebras.
-In \cite{GHX}, the quantized GIM algebras for simply-laced cases were proved to be isomorphic to subalgebras of quantum universal enveloping algebras.
+The quantum GIM algebra was introduced \cite{K} based on its relation with the 2-fold affinization found in \cite{T1, T2, LT}, however, it is still mysterious in general on its relation with a possible quantum N-toroidal algebra.
+Furthermore, we notice that the quantized GIM algebras for simply-laced cases are isomorphic to subalgebras of the quantum universal enveloping algebras \cite{GHX} .

+This leads to an important question on how to generalize the quantum toroidal algebra $U_q({\mathfrak g}_{tor})$ to the quantum N-toroidal algebra $U_q({\mathfrak g}_{N,tor})$ for general $N$ and uncover their relations with other important algebraic structures such as quantum GIM algebras.
+In the present paper, we introduce the notion of quantum $N$-toroidal algebras for all types uniformly as natural generalization of the usual quantum toroidal algebra, just like the relation between $2$-toroidal Lie algebras and $N$-toroidal Lie algebras.
+We find out that the novel quantum $N$-toroidal algebras are closely related to general extended quantized GIM algebras of $N$-fold affinization by using some simplified Drinfeld-type generators.